Top of the page

 MRSA has become more common in healthy people.
 The bacteria are found on skin and in the nose.
 MRSA can spread from person to person.

-The bacteria can cause infections of the skin, heart, blood, and bones.
+The bacteria can cause infections of the skin, such as abscesses, boils, or cellulitis.
+It can also cause infections of the heart, blood, and bones.
 It can spread quickly in the body and cause serious problems.